-Most medical malpractice lawyers use contingent fees.
-When a lawyer uses a contingent fee, the lawyer’s entire fee is paid as a percentage of the award or settlement in the case.
+Most medical malpractice lawyers use contingency fees.
+When a lawyer uses a contingency fee, the lawyer’s entire fee is paid as a percentage of the award or settlement in the case.
 So, if the case goes to trial and the patient loses, the lawyer is never paid a fee.

 The portion of the award that goes to the lawyer can vary, but the most common contingent fee is 33% of the award or settlement.
 Some arrangements might use different numbers for different circumstances.
 For example, an arrangement might provide for a 33% contingent fee if the case settles before trial or a 40% contingent fee if the case goes to trial.